gophernicus/gophernicus/README.md

 There is a serious issue with virtual hosting.

-As stated previously, RFC1436 dosen't support virtual hosting.
+As stated previously, RFC1436 doesn't support virtual hosting.
 Clients won't like it.

 How the virtual hosting works, is that it loops through the vhosts looking for